loxilb-io/loxilbdocs/docs/run.md

 docker network connect llbnet2 loxilb --ip=172.30.2.195
 ```

-Notes:
+<b>Note:</b>
-* <b>While working with macvlan interfaces, the parent/underlying interface should be put in promiscous mode</b>
+* While working with macvlan interfaces, the parent/underlying interface should be put in promiscous mode
-* <b>One can further use docker-compose to automate attaching multiple networks to loxilb docker or use --net=host as per requirement</b>
+* One can further use docker-compose to automate attaching multiple networks to loxilb docker or use --net=host as per requirement
-* <b>To create a simple and self-contained topology for testing loxilb, users can follow this [guide](simple_topo.md)</b>
+* To create a simple and self-contained topology for testing loxilb, users can follow this [guide](simple_topo.md)
-* <b>For running in K8s environment, kindly follow [kube-loxilb](https://github.com/loxilb-io/loxilbdocs/blob/main/docs/kube-loxilb.md) guide</b>
+* For running in K8s environment, kindly follow [kube-loxilb](https://github.com/loxilb-io/loxilbdocs/blob/main/docs/kube-loxilb.md) guide